PCMDI/input4MIPs_CVs/docs/dataset-overviews/greenhouse-gas-concentrations.md

    In CMIP6, this data was in the same file (with a grid label of `GMNHSH`).
    We have split this for two reasons:
    a) `GMNHSH` is not a grid label recognised in the CMIP CVs and
-   b) having global-mean and hemispheric-mean data in the same file required us to introduce a 'sector' co-ordinate,
+   b) having global-mean and hemispheric-mean data in the same file required us to introduce a 'sector' coordinate,
       which was confusing and does not follow the CF-conventions.
 1. we have split the files into different time components.
    One file goes from year 1 to year 999 (inclusive).
    The next file goes from year 1000 to year 1749 (inclusive).
    The last file goes from year 1750 to year 2022 (inclusive).
+   This simplifies handling and allows groups to avoid loading data they are not interested in (for CMIP, this generally means data pre-1750).
 1. we have simplified the names of all the variables.
-   They are now simply the names of the gases, for example we now use "co2" rather than "mole_fraction_of_carbon_dioxide" A full mapping is provided below
+   They are now simply the names of the gases, for example we now use "co2" rather than "mole_fraction_of_carbon_dioxide".
+   A full mapping is provided below .
    (but, a word of warning: this mapping is hard to check within the scope of this repo so please be careful when using it)